 Oh, before we begin, make sure that you are hosting your blog on your company’s website.
 It may sound like a no-brainer, but if you were blogging before your business started, or have taken up blogging on a free site, you may be working against some of the very benefits we’re about to go into.
 So…you ready?

-6. Creates opportunities for collaboration and sharing.
 If you know anything about our brand, you know that we are strong supporters of the #communityovercompetition movement.
-We believe in the brilliance of other fempreneurs and we look to “reach across the aisle” as often as possible.
+We believe in the brilliance of other entrepreneurs and we look to “reach across the aisle” as often as possible.
 When you add new blog content that inspires and educates other entrepreneurs, you can begin to acquire inbound links as other writers, bloggers and experts share your content in their writing.
 These links are great for SEO, but also aid in driving referral traffic to your site.
 And when you open up for guest bloggers you are able to benefit from the traffic that they bring as well as fresh perspective, new specialities, increased visibility among their followers and an opportunity to build new relationships/partnerships.